BagchiLab-Uconn/RSPPlme4/README.md

-This package implements the method described by Bagchi and Illian (2015) for replicated point pattern analysis, using algorithms for mixed effects models from the `lme4` package Bates et al. (2015).
+This package implements the method described by Bagchi and Illian (2015) for replicated point pattern analysis, using algorithms for mixed effects models from the `lme4` package (Bates et al. (2015).)

-To get an idea for how to use the package for basic analyses, refer to the tutorial we wrote Bagchi et al. (2022).
+For a tutorial on how to use the package for basic analyses, refer to the tutorial (Bagchi et al. (2022)).

 # Bibliography